-General wrong way risk arises when the counterparty PD is correlated, for non-specific reasons, with the market or macroeconomic factors that affect the value of the counterparty's trades.
-Single-factor stress tests are used to probe for general wrong way risk, and counterparties with identified sensitivities are subject to heightened monitoring.
-Where positions raise concerns, a risk mitigation strategy is agreed between Credit Risk Management and the business units.
+General wrong way risk arises when the counterparty PD is correlated with market or macroeconomic factors that affect the value of the counterparty's trades.
+General wrong way risk includes exposures correlated to sovereign default risk, which is subject to heightened monitoring and limits where appropriate, and exposure correlated to other market risk factors which is identified via single-factor stress tests.
+Where positions raise concerns, a risk mitigation strategy is agreed between CRM and the business units.